Adam-Kulju/Patricia/README.md

 Additionally, the `converter.cpp` file allows you to transform bullet-format data into text data, so that you can then use the filtering scripts on the resulting file.

 All filtering programs are run with the command `./[exe] [input.txt] [output.txt]`.
 You'll have to compile the particular program that you want to run yourself, or you can ask me for a binary for a specific filtering method.

 <br/><br/>

+# Datagen

+Patricia has support for data generation; in order to compile the datagen script, run `make datagen` in the `engines` directory.
+This will give you an executable named `data`; run `./data [number of threads]` to start datagen, and exit the process whenever you want with Ctr-C.

+<br/><br/>